prashb94/Popular-Movies-Android/README.md

 # Popular-Movies-Android-2017

-Part 1 of the Popular Movies project for the Associate Android Developer Google certification by Udacity
+Part 1 of the Popular Movies project for the Associate Android Developer Google certification by Udacity.
+To test it I've added the apk file directly in the root folder.
+You can clone the repo or download just the movies.apk file and try it out.

 # Popular Movies